twilio/video-quickstart-ios/ReplayKitExample/README.md

 2. Pre-allocate resizing filter, and call `vImageVerticalShear_Planar8` etc. directly.
 3. Pre-allocate temporary buffers needed for resizing.
 4. Use a `CVPixelBufferPool` to constrain memory usage and to improve buffer reuse (fewer `CVPixelBuffer` allocations).
-5. Presrve color tags when downscaling `CVPixelBuffer`s.
+5. Preserve color tags when downscaling `CVPixelBuffer`s.
 6. Support capturing both application and microphone audio at the same time, in an extension.
 Down-mix the resulting audio samples into a single stream.

 ### Known Issues